Ivanhoe Villas — tract homes in Livermore (1970)

 6. The Plan 1000 - 2 bedrooms, 1 bathroom, 858 sq. ft.

-Ivanhoe Villas today
+Legacy of Ivanhoe Villas

 Ivanhoe Villas sold rapidly—half of the homes were purchased by November 1970.
 By May 1971, all units were sold, completing one of Sunset Homes’ fastest-selling developments.